derivia/study-notes/notes/WEB.md

 #### Currying

-Learn about currying and when it can be used to make your code more readable.

 * [ ] [dev.to - All you need to know about currying](https://dev.to/bettercodingacademy/functional-programming-all-you-need-to-know-about-currying-5k7)
 * [ ] [JavaScript: Currying and Partial Application](https://gideonpyzer.dev/blog/2017/01/14/javascript-currying-and-partial-application/)
 * [ ] [Curry and Function Composition](https://medium.com/javascript-scene/curry-and-function-composition-2c208d774983)
 * [ ] [Wikipedia - Currying](https://en.wikipedia.org/wiki/Currying)

 #### Monads

-Learn about monads and when it can be used to make your code more readable.

 * [ ] [Youtube - Monad, FunFunFunction](https://www.youtube.com/watch?v=9QveBbn7t_c)
 * [ ] [Youtube - Functors, FunFunFunction ](https://www.youtube.com/watch?v=YLIH8TKbAh4)